Questions and answers

 For independent authors (like me), putting a book in Kindle Unlimited means it must be exclusive as an ebook to Amazon.
 I want my books to be available as many places as possible (including libraries!), so that’s not an option that works for me.

-If you’ve got a limited book budget (don’t we all?), please check with your local library about getting my books.
+If you’ve got a limited book budget (don’t we all?), please check with your local library about getting my books (or see below, about Kobo Plus).

 Where can I get in touch?

 If you’ve got a question that’s not answered here, drop me a note through the contact form.
-I occasionally post amusing moments or snippets of research to Twitter, but mostly you’ll find me sharing things directly through my newsletter and blog.
+I occasionally post amusing moments or snippets of research to Mastodon, but mostly you’ll find me sharing things directly through my newsletter and blog and on the Discord.

 (I read reviews occasionally, but will never reply to a review or something on Twitter or elsewhere you haven’t explicitly tagged me into.
 Reviews and conversations are for readers.)